 Senator José M. Serrano, a lifetime South Bronx resident, was elected to the New York State Senate in November of 2004.
-He currently serves as the Ranking Member of the Senate Committee on Cultural Affairs, Tourism, Parks and Recreation.
+He is the Chair of the Senate Democratic Conference and serves as the Ranking Member of the Senate Committee on Cultural Affairs, Tourism, Parks and Recreation.
 His other committee assignments include: Civil Service and Pensions, Education, Environmental Conservation, Judiciary, and Higher Education.

 Senator Serrano learned the importance of public service at an early age from his father, U.S. Congressman José E. Serrano.
 After graduating from Manhattan College with a B.A. in Government, Senator Serrano joined the New York Shakespeare Festival, a non-profit cultural institution.
 At the Shakespeare Festival, Senator Serrano deepened his appreciation for the arts and dedicated himself to using it as a vehicle for community empowerment and economic revitalization.

 Before entering elected office, Senator Serrano was a member of Community Board 4 in the Bronx, and served as Chairman of the Board for the Institute for Urban Family Health, a non-profit health services organization that provides quality healthcare to New York City’s medically under-served communities.
 The institute is a pioneer in studying the causes and effects of racial and economic disparities in our healthcare system.